ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/AWS_Amazon_Web_Services.md

 | VPC                    | `vpc`     |
 | VPN gateway            | `vgw`     |

-## Configuring access to AWS API
+## Configuring Access to AWS API

-To add AWS to the discovery you will need an access key & secret access key from your AWS account.
+To add AWS to discovery, you will need an access key and secret access key from your AWS account.
 These keys can be found/generated under your account in the AWS dashboard.

 ![AWS Management Console](aws/aws-management-console.png)